k3ldar/NextionControl/README.md

 - For text/numeric responses, use `print`/`printh`/`get` commands as appropriate.

 ## Example
-See `examples/BasicUsage/BasicUsage.ino` for a minimal compile-ready sketch showing one page.
+- See `examples/BasicUsage/BasicUsage.ino` for a minimal compile-ready sketch showing one page.
+- See [SmartFuseBox](https://github.com/k3ldar/SmartFuseBox) for a real world (in progress) example.

 ## Troubleshooting
 - No response: check wiring, baud rate, and that `update(millis())` runs frequently.